MasterIV/Exovoid/public/lore/empire.md

   They often have sleek, metallic exteriors with complex sensor arrays and weapon systems.
   The Nexus form a collective that lacks traditional culture but has a deep sense of purpose in maintaining galactic stability.
   Limit contact to biological species including trade as interactions are often difficult due to their incomprehension of biological illogics and inefficiency.
+  Due to their unpredictable, AI-driven nature, they are viewed with great suspicion from other races, and the Rhinwa keep a close eye on their operations.
 - **Sylvarin:**
   Elf-like humanoids, known for their ethereal beauty and advanced technology.
   Tall, slender, and ethereal in appearance, with a somewhat humanoid form.
   They have light skin tones with a slight luminescence, and hair that often appears silver or gold.
   Sylvarin culture is artistic and philosophical, with a deep appreciation for beauty and aesthetics.
+  They have an insatiable thirst for unusual experiences, and they oftentimes neglect their own health and safety to pursue those.

 **Vassal Races:**
 - **Humans:**